robertdebock/robertdebock.github.io/testing.md

 ### [Time based unit tests](#time-based-unit-tests)

-Because distriutions, molecule, ansible and goss change over time, a monthly test is done to all roles using this schedule:
+Because distributions, molecule, and ansible change over time, a monthly test is done to all roles using this schedule:

 |------------|------------|
 |Day of month|Ansible Role|